Club 82

-Club 82, also known as the 82 Club, was a nightclub in Manhattan, New York City that employed female impersonators as entertainers.
+Club 82, also known as the 82 Club, was a nightclub in Manhattan, New York City that employed drag queens as entertainers.
 The nightclub had a second life as a music venue, but was eventually closed.

 History

 Predecessors

 The 181 Club was a predecessor to Club 82, and was named for its address at 181 Second Avenue.
 The club operated from 1945 to 1953, featuring male impersonators as waitstaff, and female impersonators as entertainers.
 The 181 Club lost its liquor license after being labelled a "hangout for perverts of both sexes".

 Founding

 Club 82 was connected to the Genovese crime family and the Costello crime syndicate.
 While mobster Vito Genovese was in hiding abroad, his wife Anna Genovese became hostess of Club 82.
 The club's tagline was "Who's No Lady," and its drag revues featured both male and female impersonators.

 Kitt Russell, dubbed "America's top femme mimic" by Walter Winchell, hosted many of the shows, and countless acts performed in them, such as female impersonators Sonne Teal, Kim Christy, and Mel Michaels.
 Revues were long and elaborate, replete with sets and costumes, and with titles like Sincapades of 1954, A Vacation in Color, Fun-Fair for '57, and Time Out for Fun.